brendanwhit/MoCS-final-project/docs/index.md

 We can see that the most difficult situation is trying to control wildfires in areas with frequent high winds.
 These frequent high winds result in fires being able to jump significant distances, over either man-made or natural firebreaks.
-This presents in Table~\ref{tab:fire} in the high wind condition by more extreme levels in the average fire size.
+This presents in Table 1 in the high wind condition by more extreme levels in the average fire size.
 In the 'all burn' high wind condition we see a misleadingly low level of controlled burns being out of control because all of them are out of control.
 This means we have many controlled